hpcgarage/intrepyddguide/language.md

-The primary focus of the Intrepydd v0.2 release is the development of kernels that  are amenable to ahead-of-time compilation and can be called from a main program written in Python; as such, Intrepydd v0.2 is not intended for writing complete/main programs.
+The primary focus of the Intrepydd v0.2 release is the development of kernels that  are amenable to ahead-of-time compilation and can be called from a main program written in Python.
+As a result, Intrepydd v0.2 is not intended for writing complete/main programs.
 Intrepydd v0.2 only runs on multicore CPU processors, though future versions of Intrepydd under development also support GPUs and other accelerators.

 The recommended use of the Intrepydd v0.2 release in implementing a data analytics workflow is as follows:
-1. Create a pure Python implementation of the workflow
+1. Create a pure Python implementation of the workflow.
-2. Use profiling to identify the performance-critical code regions of the Python implementation
+2. Use profiling to identify the performance-critical code regions of the Python implementation.
-3. Restructure the code so as to create a Python function for each performance-critical region
+3. Restructure the code so as to create a Python function for each performance-critical region.
-4. Move the performance-critical functions to an Intrepydd file (.pydd extension)
+4. Move the performance-critical functions to an Intrepydd file (.pydd extension).
 5. Add type declarations for function parameters and return values;
    in some cases, additional type declarations may be needed for some of the internal statements in the functions.